A 1% sample of what is in the Incubator & Remote Investor eCourse:

 “I don’t work with top tier turnkey providers….
 For the same reason I don’t buy a Dyson Vacuum..
 I’m cheap and buy value and buy the sub-100 dollar Shark brand from costco with the excellent return policy.”

-These days’ people in the Hui Private group are not on internet forums.
-They say its 95% of active people who are not high paid professionals and marketers.
-Here is some of the chatter:
+These days’ people in the Hui Private Group are not on internet forums.
+They say it’s 95% of active people who are not high paid professionals and marketers.
+Here is some of the chatter from the Hui Private Group :

-I stress NOT to spend too much picking a market.
-If you sign up for the newsletter as a Hui member you will get more than enough data to create analysis paralysis.
+I stress NOT to spend too much time picking a market.
+If you sign up for investor incubator as a Hui member you will get more than enough data to create analysis paralysis.
 The biggest thing you can do is vet the people.
 As you can see the same principle is what I use in my syndication due diligence: 50% people & 50% the numbers of the deal.

 There are three ways to purchase a turnkey rental: